exponential-decay/binary-numbers/README.md

 Until gallery support is whitelisted at pythonanywhere.com I currently archive each picture generated to my pythonanywhere web page here: http://exponentialdecay.pythonanywhere.com/

+The WSGI I use to support this is licensed under the same terms as this app and are found in the 'pyanywhere-wsgi/' directory.

 ###License:

 This app and it's supporting files are licensed as Beerware: https://github.com/exponential-decay/binary-numbers/blob/master/license.md